bradchristie/taminations-flutter/assets/c1/recycle.md

 ## Recycle

-At C-1, the version of this call that starts from a wave is defined to have three parts:
+At C-1, the version of this call that starts from a Wave is defined to have three parts:
 First, the centers Fold and all adjust to make a Box-Circulate formation.
 Then all Box Counter